Andrew D. Pelletier (he/him)

 Andrew Pelletier is an associate lawyer in the law firm Inch Hammond.

-Andrew has a varied litigation and corporate practice, with a particular interest and expertise in contractual disputes, landlord and tenant negotiations, and employment law matters.
+Andrew has a varied litigation and corporate practice, with a particular interest and expertise in contractual disputes, construction law, commercial landlord and tenant matters, and employment law.

 “The most important thing I can do as a lawyer is listen,” Andrew says.
 “Once I understand the problem, the different interests at play and what matters to my client, I can provide frank advice, advocate for my client, and ultimately, help the client realize a satisfactory solution.”